Companies already paid €2,720,000,000 in GDPR fines. It takes minute to get a detailed GDPR report and prevent GDPR fines.

 In this article, we’ll be taking an in-depth look at the privacy by design principle and how to achieve it with simple steps.

-The following is a partial list of actionable plans to make your business privacy by design compliant.
+The following is a partial list of actions to make your business privacy by design compliant.

 For GDPR compliance, your company should map every moment of the personal data lifecycle.
 The company must know what happens to personal data, why and if any external parties are involved.
 You need to identify all 3rd party services that have even access to the personal data including access to partial data.